 9. You'll see search results for a specific address, including the Protection Class.
 Remember that the Protection Class may vary within a section, especially in rural areas, so be sure to search until you find the data for the address you need.

 10. To find the Protection Class for another address in the same section-township-range, click on "Turn Map Select ON" again and click on another place on the map.

 We're always striving to improve.
-If this article didn't answer your question, please email the Help Center writing team with feedback by clicking here.
+If this article didn't answer your question, please let us know.